crisfeim/cli-bearpublish/README.md

 ## Contributing

 This is a personal open source project.
-While I’d love to keep improving it, I can’t promise active maintenance or support for feature requests.
+While I’d love to keep improving it, for now I can’t guarantee active maintenance or support for feature requests.
 That said, improvements may happen as time and energy allow.

 Feel free to open issues or pull requests — just know that response times may vary (and sometimes take a while).